- Search The Registry

 This date marks the birthday of Lena Horne in 1917.
 She was a Black singer and actress.

-During this time she spent summers visiting her uncle, post Frank Horne.
+During this time she spent summers visiting her uncle, poet Frank Horne.
 She was hired for her beauty, but she worked diligently to improve her singing and became known for her sultry voice.
-In 1934, Horne accepted a role on Broadway and afterwards left to sing with Noble Sissle's Society Orchestra in Philadelphia.
+In 1934, Horne accepted a role on Broadway and afterward left to sing with Noble Sissle's Society Orchestra in Philadelphia.
 There she was reunited with her father, who played an important role in her life and career until his death in 1970.
 It was through her father that Horne met Louis Jones, whom she married in 1937.
 The couple had two children, Gail and Teddy, but divorced in 1941.

 Horne left New York to perform at the Trocadero Club in California.
 Within a short time, she signed a Hollywood movie contract with Metro-Goldwyn-Mayer.
-She insisted that her contract stipulate that she would not be cast in stereotypical Black roles, and, with her elegance and glamour, she became known for transforming the image of the Black woman in film.
+She insisted that her contract stipulate that she would not be cast in stereotypical Black roles, and, with her elegance and glamour, she became known for transforming the image of the Black woman in the film.
 Like many that followed, her first role in 1942 was only a guest spot number in “Panama Hattie,” but the same year, she played a leading part in “Cabin in the Sky.”
 In 1943, she was in three films: “I Dood It,” “Thousands Cheer,” and “Stormy Weather,” the title song of which became her trademark.
 It was on the set of “Stormy Weather” where Horne met Lennie Hayton.